Jordanian Arabic: Grammar

-The grammar in Jordanian also in Palestinian is a mixture.
-Much like Hebrew and Arabic, Jordanian dielct is Arabic and Arabic is a Semitic language at heart, altered by the many influences that developed over the years.

 Nominal morphology

 Definiteness

 /il-/ is used in most words that don't start with a vowel.
 It is affixed onto the following word.
 Il-bāb meaning the door. /iC-/ is used in words that start with a consonant produced by the blade of the tongue (t, ṭ, d, ḍ, r, z, ẓ, ž, s, ṣ, š, n.
 Sometimes [l] and [j] as well depending on the dialect).
 This causes a doubling of the consonant.
 This e is pronounced as in a rounded short backward vowel or as in an e followed by the first letter of the word that follows the article.
 For example: ed-desk meaning the desk, ej-jakét meaning the jacket, es-seks meaning the sex or hāda' et-téléfón meaning that is the telephone.

 Pronouns

 Contrary to MSA, dual pronouns do not exist in Jordanian; the plural is used instead.
 Because conjugated verbs indicate the subject with a prefix or a suffix, independent subject pronouns are usually unnecessary and mainly used for emphasis.
 Feminine plural forms modifying human females are found primarily in rural and Bedouin areas.

 Bound pronouns typically attach to nouns, prepositions, verbs andalso to certain adverbs, conjunctions and other discourse markers:

 Indirect object / dative pronouns arise from the merging of l- “for, to”, and the bound pronouns.
 Note that geminated forms like Ammani after-CC katabt-illo “I wrote for him” are not to be found in Salti, which has katab(ə)t-lo: